 Motto: “Make your dreams come true!”

 Experience: All Kristina’s previous experience, both at work and in volunteering projects, has been connected with people and trainings, using non-formal and informal tools and methods, helping them in their personal development.
 Kristina annually holds trainings for future camp-leaders and volunteers in World4U organization and in her previous job she trained civil activists.
 Her biggest and most creative experience was working as manager and trainer with 3000 volunteers for the Ceremonies for the Olympic and Paralympic Games in Sochi 2014 and FIFA World Cup 2018.
 There she was organising and holding workshops, international and social training and a huge amount of management and creative work.
 Kristina will be happy to share her experience and to help to develop Alliance network by organizing capacity-building activities and events (internships, residencies, online and offline training courses, workshops, hackathons, conferences, coaching sessions, study trips).
-At the moment she is a trainer and coordinator of local and international activities during her EVS protect “Funkibator”, in Sweden where she works with people with disabilities.

 Working languages: Russian (mother tongue), Spanish, English

 Fields of training expertise: Volunteering, Conflict Management, Communication, Youth Participation, Intercultural learning, Leadership, Active Citizenship, Group Dynamics, Social Inclusion